 After his surrender Linson was sent to New Orleans along with his brother Thomas.
 Some say he and Thomas joined the 1st New Orleans Infantry, a Union home guard unit, although no record to prove that has yet been found.

 Linson died on April 19, 1865 in new Orleans, reportedly in a yellow fever or cholera epidemic, which also killed brother Thomas' wife.
 Family legend that he died at Mt.
 Enterprise, Texas, after the Civil War are surely incorrect.
-Whether there is a political connection is unclear, but several Landrums moved to Angelina County, Texas, the only county outside of the German Hill Country to vote against secession, and later some moved to Van Zandt County, which was known as the "free state of Van Zandt."
+Whether there is a political connection is unclear, but several Landrums moved to Angelina County, Texas, the only county in East Texas to vote against secession, and later some moved to Van Zandt County, which was known as the "free state of Van Zandt."
 Others from Jones County who moved to Angelina County shortly before the Civil Ware are James Parker and Amos Spears.